inasafe/inasafe-doc/docs/source/developer-docs/writing_impact_functions.rst

 This document explains the purpose of impact functions and shows how to write them.
 Some familiarity with the Python programming language will be helpful to fully appreciate this section.
-See also :ref:`impact_functions` for information about existing impact functions in InaSAFE.
+See also :ref:`impact_functions` for information about existing impact functions in |project_name|.
 Three examples of impact functions for common combinations of input types are given in the sections :ref:`raster_raster`, :ref:`raster_vector` and :ref:`vector_vector`.